santiag0m/blog/_posts/2025-08-11-prediction-markets-could-create-the-missing-incentive-for-climate-action.md

 ## Why Publish This Publicly?

 I'm not building this right now.
 I don't have the capital, platform, or regulatory setup, and definitely not the experience.
 But this idea shouldn't sit in a drawer.
-It belongs in the open, where anyone — exchange operators, climate investors, fintech founders — can take it forward.
+It belongs in the open, where anyone (e.g. exchange operators, climate investors, fintech founders) can take it forward.

 If you run a prediction market, think about creating this pack.
 If you're a climate VC, think about seeding the liquidity.